Travel Documents Required for Entry into Costa Rica

 More information for visitors traveling to Costa Rica is available at the U.S. Department of State – Costa Rica

-If you are a citizen from another country, or if you have a residency card (i.e. green card) from the United States or Canada, we recommend you to read the following information: Visas, residences, permits.
+If you are a citizen from another country, or if you have a residency card (i.e. green card) from the United States or Canada, special rules may apply and we recommend you to read the following information: Visas, residences, permits.